RomayLala/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 This function returns a new dictionary with all values multiplied by 2.
 This function returns a key with the biggest integer value.
 This function  returns a list with all values multiplied by a number without using any loops.
+This function def roman_to_int(roman_string): converts a Roman numeral to an integer.